EirEvo/AzureDevOpsExtensions/Harvest Billing Widget/docs/overview.md

 2. **Add to Dashboard**: Drag and drop the widget onto your desired dashboard.
 3. **Enter Configuration Details**: Provide your Harvest Account ID and Authorization Token to enable data fetching.
 4. **Customize Display Options**: Select your preferred display mode, widget title, and widget size to visualize the data effectively.
+5. **Customize Display**: Set your display preferences, widget dimensions, and optionally customize the R&D filter

 ## Usage

 After configuration, the widget provides a real-time breakdown of hours spent on different types of work.
 This allows teams and managers to monitor resource utilization and focus, ensuring that project hours are appropriately categorized and tracked.

-For further assistance or detailed documentation, please visit [Harvest Billing Widget Documentation](https://github.com/BogdanBrat/DevOpsWidgetHarvestHours).
+For further assistance or detailed documentation, please visit [Harvest Billing Widget Documentation](https://github.com/EirEvo/AzureDevOpsExtensions).